cleesmith/storygrind/wiki-content/Home.md

 - **100% Plain Text** - All the way down, it's about **words** (*yours*), easy for AI eyes 👀, portable to everywhere
 - **You Control Your AI Usage** - Use your own API keys with the provider of your choice
 - **Professional-Grade Tools** - 25+ editing and analysis tools
-- **Multiple AI Providers** - Choose from Claude, Gemini, or OpenAI
+- **Multiple AI Providers** - Choose from Claude, Gemini, OpenAI, or OpenRouter
 - **Writer-Friendly** - Built by a writer, for writers

 ## 🔑 AI Provider Options